cardwing/Codes-for-Lane-Detection/README.md

 # Important notes

 Currently, I am writing the codes of SCNN-Tensorflow (bugs found).
-I will clean the repo and post detailed instructions here after debuging.
+I will clean the repo and post detailed instructions here soon.

 # Timeline